StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 `frost.bus.topicName`                       | The MQTT topic to use as a message bus by any FROST-Server module                                                                                                                                         | `FROST-Bus`
 `frost.bus.qosLevel`                        | The Quality of Service Level for the MQTT bus by any FROST-Server module                                                                                                                                  | `2`

-> [1] The complete default `frost.db.implementationClass` value is `de.fraunhofer.iosb.ilt.sta.persistence.postgres.longid.PostgresPersistenceManagerLong`
+> [1] The complete default `frost.db.implementationClass` value is `de.fraunhofer.iosb.ilt.sta.persistence.postgres.longid.PostgresPersistenceManagerLong`.

-> [2] The complete default `frost.bus.implementationClass` value is `de.fraunhofer.iosb.ilt.sta.messagebus.MqttMessageBus`
+> [2] The complete default `frost.bus.implementationClass` value is `de.fraunhofer.iosb.ilt.sta.messagebus.MqttMessageBus`.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm` `install|upgrade`.
 For example,